Berzec/berzec.github.io/README.md

-A place where i dump every single project
+this website is actually coming together somehow

-i suck at coding plz dont judge :p
+dont judge it